NP-hard problems naturally arising in knot theory: Splitting and Unknotting numbers

 To obtain the final link $L_F$, we add one more component to $L^d$.
 Consider the curve $E$ drawn in grey in Figure \ref{fig_hopfdoublechain}.
 This curve has linking number 1 with every link component other than the combined clause component, and we can choose this curve to have no crossings with the combined clause component.
 Thicken the curve $E$, and let $E'$ be a curve going around the boundary torus of the thickened curve $n+1$ times longitudinally and once meridianally.
 Then $E'$ links with every non-clause component $n+1$ times.

 Let $L_F$ be the union of the variable components, the combined clause component, and $E'$.
-The component $E'$ cannot be unlinked from any of the variable components in fewer than $n+1$ moves, so the only way to get a split link from $L_F$ in at most $n$ unlinking moves is to split the combined clause component from the remaining components.
-As argued above, this is possible if and only if $F$ has a solution.
+The component $E'$ cannot be unlinked from any of the variable components in fewer than $n+1$ moves, and the variable components cannot be unlinked from $E'$ in fewer than $n+1$ moves.
+So the only way to get a split link from $L_F$ in at most $n$ unlinking moves is to split the combined clause component from the remaining components.
+As argued above for the link without $E'$, this is possible if and only if $F$ has a solution.
+This is just as true after adding the component $E'$.
 Thus, $L_F$ can be split in $n$ unlinking moves if and only if there is a solution to the formula $F$.

 The size of the diagram of $L_F$ is polynomial in the size of the input for $F$.
 Indeed, before adding $E'$ the number of crossings is less than the number of crossings involved in the construction for \textsc{unlinking number}, which was shown to be polynomial in the size of the input in Theorem \ref{thm_unlinking}. $K$ has $n$ self-crossings, and $8n(n+1)$ crossings with other components, so adding the component $E'$ adds polynomially many more crossings.
 Therefore, we have a polynomial reduction and the theorem follows. \end{proof}